shyyhs/shyyhs.github.io/_pages/about.md

 ### Japanese

 - Minor in Japanese, School of Foreign Languages, Shanghai Jiao Tong University, 2015--2018.
-- Passed Japanese Language Proficiency Test (JLPT) N1 (the highest level) in 2017.
+- Passed Japanese Language Proficiency Test N1 (the highest level) in 2017.

 ### Jogging and Hiking